Kritarth06/Create-and-Mint-Token/README.md

 Under the "Compiler Configuration" section, select the appropriate compiler version matching the one used in the MyToken contract.

-Click the "Compile SujalToken.sol" button to compile the contract.
+Click the "Compile KritarthToken.sol" button to compile the contract.

 After successful compilation, switch to the "Deploy & Run Transactions" tab.

 Under the "Environment" dropdown, select "Injected Web3" to connect Remix to MetaMask.

-Click the "Deploy" button next to the contract name (SujalToken).
+Click the "Deploy" button next to the contract name (KritarthToken).

 In the contract deployment section, specify the desired values for the constructor parameters (_name, _symbol, _totalSupply).